 6. Baby Blocks

 Doesn't this look like a fun project?
-I'd almost want to keep them to decorate the baby's room rather than letting the baby play with them, but the baby would probably rather use them for play.
 The tutorial for making these baby blocks can be found at The Educator’s Spin On It.

 Who would have imagined that these pendants started out as pieces of cardboard.
 To make these pendants, you'll want to go to, and follow the directions given at SUZY’S SITCOM.

 8. Fairy Dolls and Village

 The tiny fairy dolls are great fun to make and so are the little cottages that fit inside the little village.
 The village is contained inside a "My Very Own Fairy Tale" titled book.
 When I gave this to my granddaughter she was so thrilled.
 She said, "Grandma, I love this."
 You can impress your own daughter or granddaughter by making her a fairy village by following the tutorial at Tiny Fairy Dolls and a Village Craft.